 Valentine's Day isn't just for lovers—many people actually celebrate Valentine's Day with friends.
-With some friends, you might give a card to say "Happy Valentine's Day," while with others you might go all out with a big party.
-Here are some ideas for different ways to celebrate Valentine's Day with friends and inspire you to create your own unique experience.
+With some friends, you might give a card to say "Happy Valentine's Day," while with others, you might go all out with a big party.
+Here are some ideas for different ways to celebrate Valentine's Day with friends and to inspire you to create your own unique experience.

 Give Back to Your Community